ALL Metrics

 Statistical analysis

 Data from this study will be recorded and analyzed by IBM SPSS 20.0.
 Sample personal identification, including demographic and clinical characteristics, will be reported in a descriptive analysis.
-Data distribution of numeric variables will be measured using the Saphiro-Wilk test and will be represented in mean and standard deviation if the distribution is normal, and median and range if the distribution is not normal.
+Data distribution of numerical variables will be assessed using the Shapiro–Wilk test with normal distribution will be presented as mean (standard deviation [SD]); non-normal distribution will be reported as median (interquartile range [IQR]).
 Nominal data will be reported in frequency and percentage.
 We will use Pearson’s chi-squared test for categorical data.
-Independent T-test or Mann-Whitney test will be used for comparing numeric data, and paired T-test or Wilcoxon test will be used for paired numeric data.
+For comparisons among the three groups, one-way ANOVA will be used for normally distributed data, while the Kruskal–Wallis test will be used for non-normally distributed data.
+Significant group differences will be followed by post-hoc pairwise comparisons using Bonferroni correction for ANOVA or Dunn’s test following the Kruskal–Wallis analysis to account for multiple testing.
 Pearson’s test will be used to test the correlation between data in aqueous humor and serum.
+A p-value of less than 0.05 (p < 0.05) will be considered statistically significant.

 Dissemination